 The Corporation was registered and incorporated under the Business Corporations Act (Ontario) on February 26, 2010 under the name "Braeval Mining Corporation".
 Pursuant to articles of amendment dated June 9, 2011, the Corporation increased the minimum number of directors from one to three, removed restrictions on the transfer of its common shares ("Common Shares"), and removed the limit on the number of shareholders.
-In connection with the 2014 Arrangement, the Corporation filed articles of amendment to consolidate the Common Shares on the basis of one post-consolidation Common Share for each 3.14 pre-consolidation Common Shares and filed articles of amendment to change the name of the Corporation to "Oban Mining Corporation" (see "Description of the Business - Three Year History - 2014").
-Following the completion of the 2015 Arrangement on August 25, 2015, the Corporation filed articles of amendment to consolidation Common Share for every 20 preconsolidation Common Shares (see "Description of the Business - Three Year History - 2015").
+In connection with the 2014 Arrangement (as defined herein), the Corporation filed articles of amendment to consolidate the Common Shares on the basis of one post-consolidation Common Share for each 3.14 pre-consolidation Common Shares and filed articles of amendment to change the name of the Corporation to "Oban Mining Corporation" (see "Description of the Business - Three Year History - 2014").
+Following the completion of the 2015 Arrangement (as defined herein) on August 25, 2015, the Corporation filed articles of amendment to consolidate the Common Shares (see "Description of the Business - Three Year History - 2014").
+Following the completion Common Share for every 20 pre-consolidation Common Shares (see "Description of the Business - Three Year History - 2015").
+On June 14, 2016, the Corporation filed articles of amendment to change the name of the Corporation filed articles of amendment to change the name of the Business - Three Year History - 2015").

 On December 20, 2012, the Corporation completed the initial public offering of the Common Shares.
-The Common Shares were listed for trading on the Toronto Stock Exchange (the "TSX") under the symbol "BVL" until the Common Shares began trading under the symbol "OBM" in connection with the completion of the 2014 Arrangement.
-See "Market for Securities".
+The Common Shares are listed for trading on the Toronto Stock Exchange (the "TSX") under the symbol "OSK" and the Arrangement Warrants (as defined below) trade on the TSX under the symbol "OSK.WT".
+See "Market for Securities" and "Description of the Business - Three Year History".